The High Plains bomb cyclone has exploded — a report from ground zero - ImaGeo

 This phenomenon is a rare one for the landlocked region and has the potential to break all-time, low-pressure records for parts of Colorado and Kansas.
 Millions of people are under warnings for winter storm, blizzard and high wind.

-There is preliminary word that the storm already has broken Colorado’s record for all-time lowest atmospheric pressure ever seen, in records dating back to 1893:
+There is preliminary word that the storm already has broken Colorado’s record for all-time lowest atmospheric pressure, in records dating back to 1893:

 New preliminary record low pressure set at Pueblo, CO!
 At 7am MDT Pueblo reported a sea level pressure of 975.5 MB.
 Their previous record low pressure was 976.6 MB, with records dating back to 1893.